RAK4600 Breakout Board Quick Start Guide

 - Write a value on RX Characteristic by clicking on the arrow.

-- A small input window will pop up.
-This is where AT commands shall be typed.
+- A small input window will appear, where AT commands can be entered.

 -